Same Sex Property Settlements & Rights

 - Assess the financial and non-financial contributions of the parties towards the property;

-- Assess whether any section 75(2) factors exist that would justify a percentage adjustment in favour of one of the parties.
-Such factors include the parties’ health and income/income earning capacity and whether they have caring responsibilities for a child/children;
+- Assess whether any Section 75(2) or Section 90SF(3) factors exist that would justify a percentage adjustment in favour of one of the parties.
+Such factors include:

 - Assess whether the proposed settlement is just and equitable in all of the circumstances.